-A view of the overall balance in terms of knowledge, experience and ability, and of the diversity and size of the Board of Directors

-Please refer to "Principle 3-1 (4) Board policies and procedures in the appointment of senior management and the nomination of Director and Audit & Supervisory Board Member candidates" of "Disclosure Based on the Principles of the Corporate Governance Code," mentioned above in this report.

-Status of Outside Directors and Outside Audit & Supervisory Board Members who also serve as directors, etc., at other companies

-Tamotsu Adachi (Outside Director, Independent Outside Officer) Representative Director and President, CEO of Benesse Holdings, Inc. Senior Advisor of Carlyle Japan LLC

-Takuya Nakata (Outside Director) President and Representative Director of Yamaha Corporation President of Yamaha Music Foundation

-Atsushi Niimi (Outside Director, Independent Outside Officer) Advisor of JTEKT Corporation Outside Director of NIPPON SHARYO, LTD. Former chairman of the Chubu Association of Corporate Executives

-Genichi Tamatsuka (Outside Audit & Supervisory Board Member, Independent Outside Officer) Chairman and CEO, Representative Director of Lawson, Inc. Outside Director of AIG Japan Holdings KK

-Tomomi Yatsu (Outside Audit & Supervisory Board Member, Independent Outside Officer) Partner of TMI Associates Outside Executive Director of SMBC Nikko Securities Inc.

-Masahiko Ikaga (Outside Audit & Supervisory Board Member, Independent Outside Officer) Masahiko Ikaga Certified Public Accounting Office Representative Director of PrajnaLink Co., Ltd.

-External Audit & Supervisory Board Member of Morinaga Milk Industry Co., Ltd.

-Disclosure of summary of analysis, evaluation and results regarding effectiveness of the Board of Directors

-Yamaha Motor analyzes and evaluates the effectiveness of the Board of Directors on a yearly basis pursuant to "4-6.
-The Board Evaluation" of our "Corporate Governance Guidelines" and discloses a summary of the results thereof.
-A summary of the evaluation process and evaluation results for the fiscal year under review is as follows.

-<Evaluation process>

-The effectiveness of the Board of Directors was evaluated using the following process with the Corporate Planning Division acting as the secretariat.
+Supplementary Principle 4-11-1 A view of the overall balance in terms of knowledge, experience and ability, and of the diversity and size of th Board of Directors Please refer to "Principle 3-1 (4) Board policies and procedures in the appointment of senior and the nomination of Director and Audit & Supervisory Board Member candidates" of "Disc on the Principles of the Corporate Governance Code," mentioned above in this report.
+Supplementary Principle 4-11-2 Status of Outside Directors and Outside Audit & Supervisory Board Members who also serve as at other companies s directors, etc Takuya Nakata (Outside Director, Independent Outside Officer) Director, President and Representative Executive Officer of Yamaha Corporation President of Yamaha Music Foundation Takehiro Kamigama(Outside Director, Independent Outside Officer)Mission Executive of TDK CorporationOutside Director of OMRON CorporationExternal Director of SoftBank Corp.
+Yuko Tashiro (Outside Director, Independent Outside Officer) Representative Director, Chairman of the board and President, CEO of Accordia Golf co., Lto Auditor (External) of McDonald's Holdings Company (Japan), Ltd. Vice Chairman of NPO Mirai Kaihatsu Kenkyujo Director of The First Tee of Japan Representative Director, Chairman of the board, CEO of Nippon Golf Management KK 1.
+Tetsuji Ohashi (Outside Director, Independent Outside Officer) Chairperson of the Board and Representative Director of Komatsu Ltd. Vice Chair of KEIDANREN Masahiko Ikaga (Outside Audit & Supervisory Board Member, Independent Outside Officer) Representative of Masahiko Ikaga Certified Public Accountant Office Representative Director of PrajnaLink Co., Ltd. External Audit & Supervisory Board Member of Morinaga Milk Industry Co., Ltd. Outside Director of RYOBI LIMITED Masatake Yone (Outside Audit & Supervisory Board Member, Independent Outside Officer) Partner Attorney of Mori Hamada & Matsumoto Outside Director of GCA Corporation Outside Corporate Auditor of BANDAI NAMCO Entertainment Inc. Outside Director of Skymark Airlines Inc. Supplementary Principle 4-11-3 Disclosure of summary of analysis, evaluation and results regarding effectiveness of the Board of of Directors Yamaha Motor analyzes and evaluates the effectiveness of the Board of Directors on a yearly ba "4-6.
+The Board Evaluation" of our "Corporate Governance Guidelines" and discloses a summa thereof.
+A summary of the evaluation process and evaluation results for the fiscal year under rev follows. ry of the resu <evaluation process=""></evaluation> The effectiveness of the Board of Directors was evaluated for all members of the Board of Directors and Outside Audit & Supervisory Board Members using the followith the Corporate Planning Division acting as the secretariat.
+Self-evaluation survey by a questionnaire based on seven evaluation perspectives regarding the Board of Directors. owing process (Evaluation perspectives) 1) Roles and responsibilities of Directors and the Board of Directors 2) Relationships between the Board of Directors and senior management (Executive Office 3) Organizational design and composition of the Board of Directors, etc. 4) Qualifications held and knowledge of Directors and the Board of Directors cers)

-- Survey all Directors and Audit & Supervisory Board Members by questionnaire, based on seven evaluation perspectives regarding the aim of the Board of Directors.
-(The seven evaluation perspectives are outlined in "4-6.
-The Board Evaluation" of the Corporate Governance Guidelines) - Analyze the survey results and confirm the status of improvement, compared with the previous year's evaluation. - Share the results of the evaluation of effectiveness and deliberate on the issues to be addressed at the Board of Directors' meetings based on the results of the analysis.
+- 5) Deliberation at the Board of Directors Meetings - 6) Relationships and dialogue with shareholders - 7) Dealing with stakeholders other than shareholders - •Confirm the status of improvement, compared with the results of evaluation involving third-party organizations conducted in fiscal 2018

+•Share the results of the evaluation of effectiveness and deliberate on the issues to be addressed at the

+Board of Directors Meetings based on the results of the analysis